berensp/berensp.github.io/_posts/2024-11-05-direct-democracy.md

 Party politics aside, as I complete my ballot (with my trusty sidekick [see below]) and head to the polling station, the notion I'm contemplating is this crazy style of government we've got here in California and locally: **the direct democracy**.

 ![completing the ballot](/assets/og/post_ballot.png)
-<span class="muted small">My assistant completing my ballot.</span>
+<span class="muted small">My most excellent assistant completing the 2024 presidential ballot.</span>

 "Direct democracy" sounds great, right?
-After all, America is a bastion of *democracy* and if it's somehow going *direct* to the people then all the better, right?
+After all, America is a bastion of *democracy,* and going *direct* to the people indicates a purity, that nothing should be lost in translation.
+So better right?

 Wrong.
 Turns out it's terrible.
-And this experiment has been run continuously in California since 1911 so we've got a fair amount of data.
+At least for we folks in Calfornia where this experiment has been run continuously since 1911.

 Exempli gratia: